Season 1, Episode 79

 Anything to share or you’re good to go to your next surgery or appointment?

-Iris Kerin Orbuch:
+Iris Kerin Orbuch

 No, I think you got it all.
 Listen, there’s so much more to talk about.
 We can do another one doing a deep dive in.
 A lot of just an interesting case or whatever.
 I love to talk and I love people out there.

 Alright, we’re going to have a part two, but I wanted to keep to my word.
 So you’ll do a part two that I ended exactly when you wanted to end.
 So we’re out of here.
-Thank you very much, Dr. Iers.
+Thank you very much, Dr. Iris.

 Dr. Iris Kerin Orbuch Bio: